 MDC's nursing program builds personal and professional skills needed to provide outstanding patient care.
 Our community health activities, clinical partnerships, and state-of-the-art Center for Learning, Innovation and Simulation ensures that our graduates are ready for real world professional nursing practice in a variety of healthcare environments.

-The Benjamín León School of Nursing offers a comprehensive program of study leading to an Associate in Science degree in nursing through several options (Generic, Bridge, Accelerated).
+The Benjamín León School of Nursing offers a comprehensive program of study leading to an Associate in Science degree in nursing through several options (Generic, Transition and Accelerated).

 Upon completion of any of the Associate in Science degree in nursing program options, graduates are eligible to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The Florida Board of Nursing is the state agency authorized to determine if the applicant qualifies to take the NCLEX-RN for licensure as a registered nurse.
 For licensure requirements, refer to sections 464.008 and 464.009, Florida Statutes (F.S.), Rules 64B9-3.002 and 3.008, Florida Administrative Code (F.A.C.).